-Flexfence posts are supported by concrete footings containing a plastic sleeve.
-The footing provides lateral support to the post during impact ensuring the post yields by bending near ground level.
-The size of post footings is dependent upon the surrounding soil type and distance to the embankment rounding point.
+The post footing provides lateral support to the post during impact ensuring the post yields by bending near ground level.
+The type and size of footing is dependant upon the surrounding soil type and distance to the embankment rounding point.